walterfreeman/ast101/syllabus.md

 The lab attendance policy is as follows:

+* You must have completed the prelab to attend lab.
+If you have not, then you will need to use your "one unexcused swap" to attend a different lab section that week.
 * You should attend lab at the time that you registered for.
-If you aren't able to attend lab at that time, then you must find a different time _with your group_ to meet together and do the lab.
+If you aren't able to attend lab at that time, you should:
-If that is a scheduled lab meeting time, then you can just attend in person or online.
-If you do this, one of your group members should email the TA of the section you are attending, cc: the rest of your group, explaining that you are attending their section instead and why.

-Alternatively, you may post on Piazza asking if a coach is available to work with your group at some other time and place.
+  * Contact the TA of another lab section at a time you can attend and ask if they have space
+  * If they do, inform your TA that you will be attending their section instead that week
+  * You may do this only once during the semester for an unexcused reason (including not having your prelab done).
+If you must miss lab for an illness or emergency, this does not count.
 * You should come to lab on time.
-If you show up more than fifteen minutes late for your lab then your other groupmates will likely give you a low grade on their assessment, and your TA may also flag this and assign a penalty.
-If you are going to be late, the people to talk to are _your groupmates_, not your TA.
-Contact _them_ and explain to them why you are late.

-* During lab you're expected to do the lab in collaboration with your group, as with everything else in this class.

-* Once you finish your lab, one person in your group should email a link to the shared document you all worked on to suast101labs@gmail.com, cc: the other group members.
-This is due within 12 hours of the end of your lab.

-* TA's have wide latitude to make decisions, and they may allow for leniency on a case-by-case basis; however, this is the exception, not the rule.

 We're very willing to work with and around problems that you may encounter in helping you succeed in our class; please let us know if something is going on that requires special accommodations.
 However, by default, this is the expectation.